civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 ### Release 4: Class Variables
 As with global variables, there are not many situations where we would want to rely on class variables, but they do exist, so we'll take a look.
 Class variables are named somewhat like instance variables, only they begin with `@@`.

 The key thing to understand about class variables is that they are visible to a class and all instances of that class.
 We'll explore class variables using the supplied `Borg` class.
 Take a look at the class.
 The class definition begins by setting a class variable `@@borg_count`.
 We also define a class method `Borg.count` which returns the value of the class variable.
-And later we define an instance variable `Borg#name` which accesses the value of the instance variable.
+And later we define an instance method `Borg#name` which accesses the value of the class variable `@@borg_count`.
 Again, class variables are shared between the class itself and all instances of the class.

 Open IRB and ...